ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 None of these are mandatory, but they make the process easier and safer.
 Which in the end is better for developers mental health.

 Developers are pedantic about the code quality and the tests.
-This is a good thing.
-But it can also slow down the development.
+This is a good thing, but it can also slow down the development.
 It is important to find the right balance between code quality and speed of development.

 Culture change is hard.
 It takes time and effort to change the way people are used to work.